Rosenthal earns 1st save since 2017, Royals beat Tigers 5-3 - WHIZ News

 LHP Kris Bubic makes his big league debut for the Royals when he starts their home opener Friday night against Chicago.
 LHP Dallas Keuchel takes the ball for the White Sox.

-Detroit starts a home series against Cincinnati, with RHP Spencer Turnbull (0-0) facing RHP Trevor Bauer (0-0) of the Reds.
+Detroit starts a home series against Cincinnati, with RHP Spencer Turnbull (0-0) facing RHP Luis Castillo (0-0) of the Reds.

 Follow Noah Trister at https://twitter.com/noahtrister